Trusting Fair Data: Leveraging Quality in Fairness-Driven Data Removal Techniques: Heuristics

 \section{Heuristics}

 To make the framework flexible and agnostic to the fairness metric, we have to use heuristics that only require function evaluations.
 For this, we use genetic algorithms to solve the optimization problems in Equations~\eqref{eq:multiobjective} and~\eqref{eq:singleobjective}.
-For the multi-objective optimization problem, we use our own modified version of the NSGA-II~\cite{deb2002nsga2} algorithm.
 To solve the single-objective problem, we use the genetic algorithm borrowed from Duong et al.~\cite{duong2023framework}.
+For the multi-objective optimization problem, we use our own modified version of the NSGA-II~\cite{deb2002nsga2} algorithm as described in the following.